-How to Make Money as a Freelance Translator and Find Translation Jobs
+How to Make Great Money as a Freelance Translator

-If you can read and write in more than one language or grew up in a bilingual household, doing freelance translation work might be that ideal side gig you’ve been looking for.
-Translating is a side hustle with low startup costs and it could even grow into a full-time career or business.
+If you can read and write in more than one language or grew up in a bilingual household, doing freelance translation work might be the ideal side gig you’ve been looking for.
+Translating is a side hustle with low startup costs, and it could even grow into a full-time career or business.

 Translation offers plenty of opportunities in a variety of industries.
-The legal and medical fields have an obvious need for translators, but plenty of other opportunities exist.
-Companies that want to expand into new markets and businesses that have a diverse customer base need translators too.
+The legal and medical fields obviously need translators, but plenty of other opportunities exist.
+Companies that want to expand into new markets and businesses with diverse customer bases also need translators.

-Translators work in writing.
-Interpreters translate orally or via sign language.
+People often use translator and interpreter interchangeably, but they’re different.
+Translators work in writing, while interpreters translate orally or via sign language.
 The difference goes far beyond written versus oral, though.

 Interpreting requires a different set of skills.
-Interpreters must be able to listen, understand, then take what they just heard and immediately paraphrase it in the target language.
-Interpreters usually have to be physically present as well.
+Interpreters must be able to listen, understand, and immediately paraphrase what they just heard in the target language.
+They usually also have to be physically present.

-If you’re looking for a side hustle or a career that allows you to work from home, becoming a freelance translator gives you the freedom that being an interpreter won’t.
+If you’re looking for a side hustle or a career that allows you to work from home, becoming a freelance translator offers the freedom that being an interpreter doesn’t.

 Language Pairs

-On the flip side, the pay rate you see posted for an English to Hmong job might be higher than a similar English to Italian project, but the amount of regular work available won’t be enough to provide a steady income.
+Conversely, the pay rate posted for an English-to-Hmong job might be higher than a similar English-to-Italian project.
+Still, the regular work available won’t be enough to provide a steady income.

 Highest Paying Language Pairs